-Netherite is a brand new resource that can only be found exclusively in the Nether!
-We're taking a look at exactly what you need to do to get Netherite to craft yourself some Netherite Armor and Netherite Weapons.
+Netherite is a brand new resource that can be created by finding resources exclusively found in the Nether!
+We're taking a look at exactly what you need to do to get Netherite to craft yourself some Netherite Armor and Netherite Weapons in the 1.16 Nether Update for Minecraft.
 It's a bit more complicated than you'd think, because it takes some additional steps than just mining it like other rare ores.

 How to Find Netherite